Can’t Open USB Flash Drive in Windows 7/8/10/11

-Now, more and more users like using USB flash drive to store data or transfer data.
-However, according to users’ feedback, users have encountered some different problems like USB drive not showing files and folders, USB flash drive not recognized.
+Today, many users prefer to use USB flash drives to store or transfer data.
+However, according to their feedback, they have encountered various problems like USB drive not showing files and folders and the USB flash drive not being recognized issue.

 Q: Can't Open USB Flash Drive in Windows 10